ontola/home/_posts/2018-07-12-api-design.md

 Keep in mind that the links that you use should preferably resolve to some document that explains what your concept represents.
 A good starting point to find relevant concepts is [schema.org](https://schema.org).

 ## Offer various serialization options
 Be as flexible as possible in your serialization options.
 For many MVC frameworks, the amount of effort required to add new serializers is not that bad.
 For example, we wrote [a library for Ruby on Rails](https://github.com/argu-co/rdf-serializers) to serialize to JSON-LD, RDF/XML, N3, N-triples and Turtle.
+Use the aforementioned HTTP accept header to handle content negotiation.

 ## Standardize index pages and pagination
 You’re probably going to need index pages that use pagination.
 How to deal with that?
 Pagination is not a trivial problem, but luckily for you, you’re not the first to encounter it.
 Don’t try to reinvent the wheel and use something that already exists, such as [W3C activity stream collections](https://www.w3.org/TR/activitystreams-core/#collections) or [Hydra collections](http://www.hydra-cg.com/spec/latest/core/#collections).